WGBH/AAPB2/app/views/override/legal/privacy.md

 the online community of this Site.
 You can contribute to and be part of our community by participating on americanarchive.org with these guidelines in mind:

 1. Be respectful and civil.
-If polite language isn’t possible, please don’t post.
+If polite language isn't possible, please don't post.
 Engage points, focus on ideas, debate, and discuss.
 Never resort to name-calling, slander, or obscenities.
 Messages that include anything WGBH, in its sole discretion, determines to be hate speech, a threat, harassment, or